Submission: February 17, 2017

 KDD is a dual track conference hosting both a Research track and an Applied Data Science track.
 Due to the large number of submissions, papers submitted to the Research track will not be considered for publication in the Applied Data Science track and vice versa.
 Authors are encouraged to read the track descriptions carefully and to choose an appropriate track for their submissions.

 Following KDD conference tradition, reviews are not double-blind, and author names and affiliations should be listed.
-There will be an author response phase between submission and final decision.

 Submissions are limited to a total of 9 (nine) pages, including all content and references, and must be in PDF format and formatted according to the new Standard ACM Conference Proceedings Template.